Gustav, Prince of Vasa: Marriage and issue

 In 1828, he became engaged to Princess Marianne of the Netherlands, but political pressure forced an end to any wedding plans.
 On 9 November 1830, he married in Karlsruhe his first cousin Princess Louise Amelie of Baden (5 June 1811 in Schwetzingen – 19 July 1854 in Karlsruhe).
 They divorced in 1843.
 A son, Louis, was born in 1832 but died shortly after birth.
-Their daughter, Princess Carola, married the Catholic King Albert I of Saxony, but they had no issue.
+Their daughter, Princess Carola, married the Catholic Albert, King of Saxony, but they had no issue.

-Gustaf died on 5 August 1877.
+Gustaf died on 5 August 1877 at Pillnitz.
 In 1884, his (and his infant son's) remains were moved to Stockholm, to be buried beside his father.

+In popular culture

+Martin Butzke portrayed Gustav of Vasa in the 2022 Netflix historical drama The Empress.